-A peer-to-peer connection allows the IEEE 1394 devices in your TV network to talk to each other without the further need of TV intervention once the peer-to-peer connection need of TV intervention once the peer-to-peer connection is established.
+A peer-to-peer connection allows the IEEE 1394 devices in your TV network to talk to each other without the further need of TV intervention once the peer-to-peer connection is established.
 With the connection established, you can turn off the TV or use it to watch another device.